Medway Council: City status

 Since it was the local government district of Rochester-upon-Medway that officially held city status under the 1982 letters patent, when it was abolished, it also ceased to be a city.
 The other local government districts with city status that were abolished around this time (Bath and Hereford) appointed charter trustees to maintain the existence of the city and the mayoralty.
 However, Rochester-upon-Medway City Council had decided not to and as a result their city status was rescinded.
 Medway Council apparently only became aware of this when they discovered that Rochester was not on the Lord Chancellor's Office's list of cities.

 Medway applied for city status in the 2000 and 2002 competitions, but was unsuccessful.
 In 2010, it started to refer to the "City of Medway" in promotional material, but it was rebuked and instructed not to do so in future by the Advertising Standards Authority.

 Medway Council made a further bid for city status in 2012, when three cities were afforded the honour as part of The Queen's Diamond Jubilee civic honours competition.
 Ultimately Medway was unsuccessful with the eventual winners being Chelmsford (Essex), Perth (Perthshire), and St Asaph (Denbighshire).

+Abolition and replacement

+Under current local government reform plans, Medway Council will be abolished in 2028, with its area forming part of a new North Kent unitary authority which will also include the districts of Dartford and Gravesham.
+Elections to the new authority will take place in May 2027.